 I was a beneficiary of this system myself for many years, fighting for justice from the comfort of Business Class while those who do the real work and suffer the consequences are crammed together at the rear of Economy.
 It’s a peculiar arrangement—divisive, outdated, ineffective and ripe for upheaval if only funders were prepared to take up the challenge, and that’s where Walker’s decision is instructive.

 Throughout history the outright rejection of privilege and unequal power structures has been a key tool of social transformation: think civil rights or women’s liberation or pretty much any successful social movement.
 The insider route can lever some changes when it’s connected to outside pressure, but no one has ever transformed the establishment by joining it.
 The pressure nearly always works in the opposite direction, though subtly and over time, narrowing the horizons of possibility so that they conform to what’s expected.
 After all, the more invested you are in any system the less likely you’ll be to confront it.

 That’s why the impact of a very public rejection of Pepsi’s invitation could have been so powerful: a signal that finally, a major foundation is willing to loosen its ties to the corporate world and focus its full attention on those tens of thousands of people who are working at the sharp end of social change.

 No one expects foundation presidents to work for free, but it’s not unreasonable to expect consistency between their actions and their words.
-As in this case, consistency does involve some sacrifices, but they pale in comparison to the extra strength and solidarity that’s generated in the process.
-Those things are much more important to the long-term struggle for social transformation.
+As in this case, consistency does involve some sacrifices when self interest must be modulated, but they pale in comparison to the extra strength and solidarity that’s generated in the process.
+That’s much more important to the long-term struggle for social transformation.